openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 #.
 Select **Save**.

-For more information, see :ref:`Establish a Grading Policy`.
+For more information, see :ref:`Grading Index`.

 .. _Publish all Units in a Subsection: